-Effective March 15, 2018, the Company acquired the Speedway gold project from Geological Services Inc., which is located in northwestern Utah, USA approximately 7 km from the Nevada state border, and about 50 km from Newmont's Long Canyon mine.
-The Speedway property, which is held through a mineral lease agreement, consists of approximately 1,080 hectares of prospective terrain which hosts a large gold-in-bedrock anomaly.
+Effective March 15, 2018, the Company acquired the Speedway gold project through a mineral lease agreement with Geological Services Inc. The Speedway property, which is located in northwestern Utah, USA approximately 7 km from the Nevada state border, and about 50 km from Newmont's Long Canyon mine, consists of approximately 1,080 hectares of prospective terrain which hosts a large gold-in-bedrock anomaly.

 Under the terms of the Speedway Agreement (the "Lease Agreement"), the Company paid US\$25,000 upon signing and would have been required to pay steadily escalating annual lease payments as well as the underlying claim fees.
-There was no required work commitment and the Lease Agreement could be terminated at any time.
-The Lease Agreement could be bought-out at any time for US\$1,000,000 subject to a buyable 2% royalty to the underlying owner.
+The Lease Agreement had no required work commitment and could be terminated at any time or bought-out at any time for US\$1,000,000 subject to a buyable 2% royalty to the underlying owner.

 On January 24, 2019 the Company provided notice to Geological Services Inc. terminating the Speedway Agreement and as a result, recorded an impairment of \$84,134 against the value of the mineral properties as at December 31, 2018.
-During Q1 2019 the Company incurred nominal costs to ensure that the properties were left in good standing and that the Company has no further obligations related to this property.
+During Q1 2019 the Company incurred nominal costs to ensure that the properties were left in good standing and that the Company had no further obligations related to this property.